MicrosoftDocs/VBA-Docs/api/Excel.tableobject.resultrange.md

 # TableObject.ResultRange property (Excel)

-Returns a [Range object (Excel)](Excel.Range(object).md) object that represents the area of the worksheet occupied by the specified query table.
+Returns a [Range](Excel.Range(object).md) object that represents the area of the worksheet occupied by the specified query table.
 Read-only

 ## Syntax